 2004: Muay Thai Judge Training in Bangkok, Thailand with Professor Radom of WBC Muay Thai

-2004: Attended World Muay Thai Council meeting in Bangkok, Thailand as delegate of USA
+2004: Attended World Muay Thai Council meeting in Bangkok, Thailand as fighting events in Nevada and California.
+Responsible for coordination and training of ring officials, and instruction to judges regarding Muay Thai roundscoring criteria.